 Here are some things to know about Washington, DC, whether you are visiting for a short stay or moving here.

 Here are the things to know about Washington, DC

 I always heard that, second to Washington, DC’s Cherry Blossom Festival, the best time to visit are area’s monuments is at night.
 I finally made the walk happen.
-I’m still learning all the features of my new DSLR camera, but check out the spectacular pictures.
+Check out the spectacular pictures.

 What I’ll miss about Washington, DC